opensearch-project/documentation-website/_opensearch/install/rpm.md

 # RPM

-The RPM Package Manager (RPM) installation provides everything you need to run OpenSearch inside Red Hat or CentOS Linux distributions.
+The RPM Package Manager (RPM) installation provides everything you need to run OpenSearch inside Red Hat or Red Hat-based Linux Distributions.

 RPM supports CentOS 7 and 8, and Amazon Linux 2.
 If you have your own Java installation and set `JAVA_HOME` in your terminal application, macOS works, as well.